coreman14/ST-Character-Pack-HTML/README.md

 ## Requirements (>=Python 3.8)

-For the script to run, it requires both pillow and pyyaml.
-You can use `python -m pip install -r requirements` if you cloned the repository, or `python -m pip install pyyaml pillow`.
+For the script to run, it requires both pillow, colorama and pyyaml.
+You can use `python -m pip install -r requirements` if you cloned the repository, or `python -m pip install pyyaml pillow colorama`.

 If you downloaded the release that includes these packages, they will unzip to `zipapps_cache` when the script is called.
 They do not self remove but will be extracted from the file whenever ran.